Hugh Grant: 2018–present: Mature career renaissance

 In 2020, Grant starred in HBO miniseries The Undoing, opposite Nicole Kidman and Donald Sutherland.
 The miniseries was premiered on 25 October 2020 to mixed reviews, though Grant's performance was widely acclaimed.
 Film critic Caryn James said Grant has the "richest part" and added, "He sharply defines Jonathan as a slippery character, and walks the line expertly to keep us off guard.
 How much should we trust Jonathan?
 When he starts confessing some secrets, is all or any of it true?
 With this role and that in the recent A Very English Scandal, Grant has become expert at bringing his charm to darker characters."
 Brian Tallerico of RogerEbert.com was less impressed with the series but called Grant's performance as the "series-best".
-Grant received a Screen Actor Guild Award, Golden Globe Award and Critics' Choice Television Award nomination for his performance.
+Grant received a Screen Actors Guild Award, Golden Globe Award and Critics' Choice Television Award nomination for his performance.

-Grant reunited with Guy Ritchie for the action Operation Fortune: Ruse de Guerre alongside Jason Statham and Aubrey Plaza.
-AV Club said Grant "delivers a fantastic character performance" and "is so committed that he throws off the balance of the ensemble because no one else is as good as he is."

-He is next set to star in the fantasy adventure film Dungeons & Dragons: Honor Among Thieves, the Jerry Seinfeld comedy film Unfrosted: The Pop-Tart Story, and Stephen Frears-directed HBO limited series The Palace alongside Kate Winslet, Andrea Riseborough, and Martha Plimpton.
+In 2023, Grant reunited with Guy Ritchie for the action Operation Fortune: Ruse de Guerre alongside Jason Statham and Aubrey Plaza.
+The movie was originally planned to be released on early 2022 but had several delays.
+While the film was a box office flop with mixed reviews, Grant's performance still received mostly positive response.
+The A.V.
+Club said Grant "delivers a fantastic character performance" and "is so committed that he throws off the balance of the ensemble because no one else is as good as he is".
+He next appeared as an ambitious rogue and con artist Forge in the fantasy adventure film Dungeons & Dragons: Honor Among Thieves.
+Jonah Nink of Chicago Reader praised his performance by saying "None of the cast holds a fireball to Hugh Grant, however, who owns every second of his goofball performance as one of the film's villains."